Tomb of Tự Đức: History

 Tu Duc began planning his tomb long before his death in 1883.
-The major portions of the tomb complex were completed from 1864-1867, along with future temple buildings that served as a palatial retreat for Tu Duc and his many wives during his lifetime.
+The major portions of the tomb complex were completed from 1864 to 1867, along with future temple buildings that served as a palatial retreat for Tu Duc and his many wives during his lifetime.
 Construction of the tomb demanded so much corvee labor and extra taxation that there was an abortive coup against Tu Duc in 1866.
 This was put down, and for the remainder of his life, Tu Duc continued to use the tomb's palace buildings as his place of residence.

 Amenities for the living are unmatched at any other tomb in Vietnam.
 Here, the Emperor could boat on the lake and hunt small game on the tiny island in the lake's middle.
 He could recline at Xung Khiem Pavilion (冲嗛榭) and recite or compose poetry in the company of his concubines.
 After trips on the lake, the boats would moor at Du Khiem Pavilion (吁嗛榭), from which the Emperor and his entourage could walk directly west into the palace area of the tomb.

-After the Emperor's death in 1883 his adopted son Kien Phuc took over as the Nguyen Emperor.
+After the Emperor's death in 1883, his adopted son Kien Phuc took over as the Nguyen Emperor.
 Perhaps because he only ruled seven months before dying, a separate tomb was not established for him.
 Instead, he was laid to rest in a small corner on the grounds of Tu Duc's tomb.
 Between the tombs of Tu Duc and his son is the tomb of Empress Le Thien Anh, Tu Duc's primary wife.

 Despite the grandeur of the site and the amount of time Tu Duc spent here, he was buried in a different, secret location somewhere in Hue.
-To keep the secret safe the 200 laborers who buried the king were all beheaded after they returned from the secret route.
+To keep the secret safe, the 200 laborers who buried the king were all beheaded after they returned from the secret route.
 To this day, the real tomb of Tu Duc remains hidden.